Bira/octopus-carnival/_drafts/lphr-scene-13.md

 # [GM] Thinking About Dungeon Preparation

 And so as the GM in this story, I must also prepare my dungeon.
-This dungeon is... quite extensive.
-It's the capstone delve of the module, so it has two distinct levels with several rooms each.
+This dungeon is the capstone delve of the module, so it's quite extensive compared to everything else we've seen so far.
+It has two distinct levels with several rooms each.

 While I think I am getting better at it I'm not sure I really _enjoy_ the process of preparing a Foundry delve.
 Not unless there's something else in there